-Nursing 326: Health Assessment assists nursing students in the development of interviewing and history taking skills as well as skills in physical examination and psychosocial assessment.
-The collection of data through these skills is the first step in the nursing process: the data are used as the basis of nursing diagnoses and nursing interventions to promote health, prevent illness, or manage illness.
+NURS 326: Health Assessment is designed to assist nursing students in the development of interviewing and history taking skills as well as skills in physical examination and psychosocial assessment.
+The collection of data through these skills is the first step in the nursing process.
+The data are then used as the basis for the formulation of nursing diagnoses and nursing interventions to promote health, prevent illness, or manage illness.

-Upon completion of NURS 326, the student will achieve or exceed the following learning outcomes:
+Upon successful completion of NURS 326, the student will be able to

-- Identify the components of a complete health assessment;
+- Identify the components of the complete and focused health assessments;

-- Identify developmental and cultural considerations in the performance of a health assessment;
+- Identify developmental and cultural considerations in the performance of complete and focused health assessments;

-- Collect and document a complete health history with a healthy adult volunteer;
+- Describe and document a complete and focused health history;

-- Identify patient teaching and health promotion activities appropriate for a healthy adult volunteer.
+- Identify client teaching and health promotion activities.

 - Unit 1: Health Assessment: Learning About Your Client

-- Unit 2: Health History and Physical Examination: Learning About Your Client's Story
+- Unit 2: Health History: Your Client’s Story and Approach to the Clinical Setting

 - Unit 3: Assessment of Skin, Hair, and Nails

-- Unit 4: Assessment of Head, Neck, and Eyes
+- Unit 4: Assessment of Head, Face, Neck, including Regional Lymphatic System, and Eyes

 - Unit 5: Assessment of Nose, Mouth, Throat, and Ears

-- Unit 7: Assessment of Thorax, and Lungs
+- Unit 6: Assessment of Thorax and Lungs

-- Unit 9: Assessment of Peripheral Vascular, and Lymphatic Systems
+- Unit 8: Assessment of Peripheral Vascular and Lymphatic Systems

-- Unit 13: Assessment of Genitalia, Anus, Rectum, and Prostate
+- Unit 13: Assessment of Male and Female Genitourinary Systems, Anus, Rectum, and Prostate

 - Unit 14: Putting it All Together: Knowing Your Client

-To receive credit for NURS 326, students must complete and submit all of the required assignments and achieve an overall composite grade of a “C” (64 percent).
-Effective January 1, 2010, all papers submitted must follow the guidelines of the APA Publication Manual (6th ed.)
-(2010).
+To receive credit for NURS 326, students must complete and submit all of the required assignments and achieve an overall composite grade of a C (64 percent).
+All papers submitted must follow the guidelines of the current APA Publication Manual

 The assignments and weighting of the composite grade is as follows: